maoberlehner/markus-oberlehner-net/content/blog/utilize-the-file-structure-to-decide-when-to-use-vuejs-slots.md

 **Generic base components should never rely on components with specific functionality.** But it's not always that straightforward.
 In some instances, you might wonder if you should apply the rules of loose coupling and use slots or if tightly coupling two or more components is the better approach.

-We can use the file system to make it easier to develop rules that guide us in making decisions about tight and loose coupling.
+We can use the file structure to make it easier to develop rules that guide us in making decisions about tight and loose coupling.
 In the example above, we can see that `BaseCard` is nested one level deeper than `ProductDetails`.
 If we follow this pattern with other types of components, we can make the following rule:

 > *Never* import components from a parent directory.